docusign/sfdc-recipe-auto-provisioning/docs/create_powerform.md

 * Choose Use > Create Power Form for the template.
 * The Create Powerform form is shown.
     * Add "To join the partner program, please fill in and sign the form." to the Instructions for Signers field
-    * Use the default for the other entries in the form
+    * Use the defaults for the other form fields
     * Click Create
 * You will receive a url for the Powerform.
 Make note of it since that url is used to start the process.